A melancholy visit to Helsingor

 Nearly the entire castle burned in a fire in 1629 with only the chapel surviving the conflagration.
 Even at this date, King Christian IV recognized the importance of not just the fort on the site but the castle as well and oversaw the reconstruction of the buildings.
 The entire project required nearly a decade and reconstructed the exterior of the castle without major changes.
 The same could not be said of the interior with the Baroque architecture replacing the original Medieval.

 In the casemates of the castle is a statue of Holger Danske or Ogier the Dane.
 Now I can hear you wondering, what’s a casemate and who’s Holger Danske.
 Well, I’m a full-service writer and will happily answer both questions.
-A casemate is vaulted chamber constructed under the ramparts of a castle.
+A casemate is a vaulted chamber constructed under the ramparts of a castle.
 It’s very dark and meant to be impenetrable.
 In the case of Kronborg, the casemates are extensive.
-In fact, they’re more like catacombs.
+In fact, in appearance, they’re quite like catacombs.

 Holger Danske sits in the deep, dark cellar, into which no one goes.
 He is clad in iron and steel, and rests his head on his strong arm; his long beard hangs down upon the marble table, into which it has become firmly rooted; he sleeps and dreams, but in his dreams he sees everything that happens in Denmark.
 On each Christmas-eve an angel comes to him and tells him that all he has dreamed is true, and that he may go to sleep again in peace, as Denmark is not yet in any real danger; but should danger ever come, then Holger Danske will rouse himself, and the table will burst asunder as he draws out his beard.
 Then he will come forth in his strength, and strike a blow that shall sound in all the countries of the world.